Structural Parallels, Part 3: Present Bias

 Decision Concentration → Centralization Bottlenecks

-Organizational manifestation: Executive approval hierarchies, single-signature authorities, centralized gatekeeping, linear approval processes.
+• Organizational manifestation: Executive approval hierarchies, single-signature authorities, centralized gatekeeping, linear approval processes.
+When processes route major decisions through a small set of leaders, the structure amplifies the human tendency to concentrate control under uncertainty.

 Present Bias → Future Discounting

-Human default: Prioritizing immediate solutions over long-term system integrity.
-Immediate threats trigger action, distant consequences don't, even when distant consequences are catastrophic.
+• Human default: Prioritizing immediate solutions over long-term system integrity.
+Immediate threats trigger action; distant consequences don't, even when they're catastrophic.

 Dysfunction Becomes Rational